How is Zeffy free?

 Purpose

-A 501(c)(3) organization must operate exclusively for one or more of the exempt purposes dictated by the IRS.
+A 501(c)(3) organization must operate exclusively for one or more exempt purposes dictated by the IRS.
 They offer direct services to their target community, such as:

-501(c)(3) nonprofits are restricted from engaging in more than one activity that does not further their exempt purpose.
-On the contrary, a 501(c)(4) nonprofit can participate in activities beyond its limitations if they are meant for the good of the public.
+A 501(c)(4) nonprofit can participate in activities beyond its limitations if they are meant for the public's good.

 Registration